Brondahl/EnumStringValues/README.md

 Exceptions and Edge Cases
 -------------------------

-All the Generic methods are constrained as T: struct, IConvertible, which I believe to be as close to "is an Enum" as one can get in generic Type constraints.
-There is a further reflection-based check in the code, so calling any of them with T as a non-Enum will throw an InvalidOperationException.

 * Calling GetStringValue when no string value is defined
  * ...... will return enum Name